 - Additional paid-in capital.

-These funds are also known as capital contributed in excess of par.
+These funds are also known as Capital contributed in "excess" of par.
 They represent funds the company receives that exceed part value.

-Increasing Owners' Equity tthrough Retained Earnings
+Increasing Owners' Equity through Retained Earnings

 For purposes of financial accounting, a profit making company can do only two things with profit earned: